Anonymize sensitive fields during import

 Common Pitfalls & Fixes

-Pro tip: Use the sample CSV generator in CSVBox to test exact schemas before going live.
+Pro tip: Use CSVBox’s sample CSV generator and mapping preview to validate your schema before going to production.

 How CSVBox Simplifies the Anonymization Workflow